evorosh1/snapyelp-appios/planning/sprints/sprint5/sprint_notes.md

 ## Technical Debt

-- api endpoint for fetching posts and creating posts
+- api endpoint for fetching posts and storing newly created posts

 ### Requirement Target

-Post Interactions, Interactive Map
+Interactive Map, Permanent storage of post data

 ### User Stories

-- As a user, I want to be able to able to delete my account
+- As a user, I want an map view where I can view different activities/events going on within my proximity
-- As a user, I want to be able to able to add a location to my posts
+- As a user, I want to be able to save my posts

 ### Planning